prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 Data fact describes the content of a table.

 `data`: ``<data_path>`` or ``<data>``
-    Path to a CSV file with table data *or* table data in CSV format.
+    Path to a file with table data *or* embedded table data.

 `of`: ``<table_label>``
     The name of the table.